Seif-Tarek/IMDB_InsightsAndPrediction/README.md

 • Using the extracted features, iteratively build models that attemt to solve our problem
 • go back to the feature engineering step with feedback

-The dataset that we chose is ‘TMDB movies dataset’ which is a movies dataset collected by the famous TMDB (The movies database) website.
+The dataset that I chose is ‘TMDB movies dataset’ which is a movies dataset collected by the famous TMDB (The movies database) website.

-We have finally settled on a regression model called ‘Light GBM’ (Light Gradient Boosting  Machine - LGBM), after many unsuccessful trials and experiments which will be mentioned in the  next section, which is basically an algorithm from the boosting techniques like the famous and  simple AdaBoost, but the model that it uses to combine weak predictors and estimators in-order to get a strong estimator is, the decision tree regression model.
-The idea is that it uses a predefined number of estimators from the decision tree models, and combines the weak learners to get a strong one.
+I have finally settled on a regression model called ‘Light GBM’ (Light Gradient Boosting  Machine - LGBM), after many unsuccessful trials and experiments which will be mentioned in the  next section, which is basically an algorithm from the boosting techniques like the famous and  simple AdaBoost, but the model that it uses to combine weak predictors and estimators in-order to get a strong estimator is, the decision tree regression model.
+The idea is that it uses a predefined number of estimators from the decision tree models, and combines the weak learners to get a strong one.

 The root mean-square error (RMSE) after training the former model, LGBM, Training RMSE = 1.6365, Validation RMSE = 1.965156.